gosquared/stash/README.md

 stash
 =====

-Distributed cache using Redis and in-memory memoization.
+Distributed cache using Redis as cache store and memoization for fast access to loaded data.

-Requires Redis >= v2.6.0
+Requires Redis >= v2.6.0 and `node-redis` client `^0.8`

 ## Install